ZdruzenieSTROM/sutazeStrom/README.md

 ```cmd
 py -m venv ENV_NAME
 ```
+where `ENV_NAME` is your desired name for the newly created virtual environment, e. g. `venv`.
 Perhaps, you will need to allow remote access in your firewall.

 ### Linux machine